-There is a significant public interest in protecting individuals' health and safety.
-Disclosure of information under the Freedom of Information (Scotland) Act is a disclosure to the world at large, not only the person making the request.
-While there is information already in the public domain, it is likely that disclosure would endanger the health and wellbeing of family members and others involved in this investigation.
+There is also a significant public interest in protecting individuals' health and safety as disclosure under FOISA is a disclosure to the world at large, not only the person making the request.
+While there is information already in the public domain, it is likely that disclosure would endanger the health and wellbeing of those involved in this investigation.